-The literature suggests a link between impervious cover and stream ecosystem impairment (Schueler, 1994; Arnold and Gibbons, 1996; May et al., 1997).
+The literature suggests a link between impervious cover and stream ecosystem impairment starting at approximately 10% impervious surface cover (Schueler, 1994; Arnold and Gibbons, 1996; May et al., 1997).
 Impervious cover may be linked to the quality of lakes, reservoirs, estuaries, and aquifers (Caraco et al., 1998), and the amount of impervious cover in a watershed can be used to project the current and future quality of streams.
 Based on the scientific literature, Caraco et al. (1998) classified urbanizing streams into the following three categories: sensitive streams, impacted streams, and non-supporting streams.
-Schueler (1994, 2004) developed an impervious cover model that classified "sensitive streams" as typically having a watershed impervious surface cover from 0-10%.
-"Impacted streams" have a watershed impervious cover ranging from 11-25% and typically show clear signs of degradation from urbanization.
-"Non-supporting streams" have a watershed impervious cover of greater than 25%; at this high level of impervious cover, streams are simply conduits for stormwater flow and no longer support a diverse stream community.
-Schueler et al. (2009) reformulated the impervious cover model based upon new research that had been conducted.
-This new analysis determined that stream degradation was first detected at 2 to 15% impervious cover.
-The updated impervious cover model recognizes the wide variability of stream degradation at impervious cover below 10%.
-The updated model also moves away from having a fixed line between stream quality classifications.
-For example, 5 to 10% impervious cover is included for the transition from sensitive to impacted, 20 to 25% impervious cover for the transition from impacted to non-supporting, and 60 to 70% impervious cover for the transition from non-supporting to urban drainage.
+Sensitive steams typically have a watershed impervious surface cover from 0-10%.
+Impacted streams have a watershed impervious cover ranging from 11-25% and typically show clear signs of degradation from urbanization.
+Non-supporting streams have a watershed impervious cover of greater than 25%; at this high level of impervious cover, streams are simply conduits for stormwater flow and no longer support a diverse stream community.